Life as a Battery

 Neo: I suppose the most obvious question is, how can I trust you?

 The Oracle: Bingo!
 It is a pickle, no doubt about it.
 The bad news is there’s no way if you can really know whether I’m here to help you or not.
 So it’s really up to you.
 You just have to make up your own damn mind to either accept what I’m going to tell you, or reject it.

-If you view the Matrix movies in a typical fashion of “good versus evil,” with the machines and programs simply out for revenge in their enslaving of the humans, then her character makes no sense.
+If The Matrix is another “good versus evil” story, with the machines and programs simply out for revenge in their enslaving of the humans for their energy, then her character makes little sense.

 As we discussed in our intro article on the Sefirot, the aspect of human emotions or feelings relates to the six emanations that lie between Malkhut (the Matrix world) and Binah (the world of the Oracle.)
 This is the battleground where the negative sources ‘oppose’ humans.
 It is also where we learn to overcome.
 The Oracle/Binah is the aspect of guidance for the humans/us to navigate our way through the mixed world of opposites.

 In the Matrix, especially with Neo, the repair of these six, is especially associated with the means of returning to the Source.
 (Working up the path of the One.)
 This is the aspect of knowing (connecting to) one’s “true self,” as we discuss in our article on the Temet Nosce sign in the Oracle’s apartment.

 Going forward, we explain how all of the characters that ‘oppose’ the humans (Smith, Merovingian, etc.) are really a “means to an end.”